 Attendance in the Applied Music Recital is required of all students enrolled in Applied Music.

 During Finals Week of each quarter all applied music students perform in an informal setting and receive feedback from faculty.
 Students should consult with their teachers in deciding what to present at hearings.
 Finished works, pieces “in progress,” technical studies, scales, etc. are acceptable.
-By ninth week of the quarter sign-up sheets will be posted on the bulletin board outside the Department Office (FAB 129) for students to reserve Hearing times during Finals week.
-Students receive written comments from faculty at the conclusion of their hearings.
+By ninth week of the quarter students will receive and email with a link to a Google doc to sign up for a hearing time during Finals week.
+Students receive written comments via email from faculty at the conclusion of their hearings.

 Hearings are convened in each of four applied areas: Keyboard/Composition, Voice, Strings, and Winds/Brass/Percussion.